It is a throbbing, burning, and often severe pain due to an irritated or damaged nerve.

 The nerve can be anywhere in the body, and several things, including: can cause the damage

 - Diseases such as diabetes or multiple sclerosis.

 - The treatment for the pain of neuralgia depends on the cause.

 Types of neuralgia

 This type of neuralgia occurs as a complication of shingles and can be anywhere in the body.
-Shingles is a viral infection that is characterized by a rash and painful blisters.
+Shingle is a viral infection characterized by a rash and painful blisters.

-Neuralgia can occur wherever shingles has occurred.
+Neuralgia can occur wherever shingles have occurred.
 The pain can be mild or severe and persistent or intermittent.